Grayson Perry: Politics

 Perry is a supporter of the Labour Party and has designed works of art to raise funds for the party.
 In September 2015, Perry endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.
 Perry said he would back Corbyn as he was "doing something interesting for the political debate."
 He added: "I think he's gold."
 In October 2016, he said that Corbyn had "no chance of winning an election".
 In 2024 The Guardian reported that Perry had donated £180,000 to the party.

 Cross-dressing

-From an early age he liked to dress in stereotypically women's clothes and in his teens realised that he was a transvestite.
+From an early age he liked to dress in stereotypically women's clothes and in his teens realised that he liked dressing in drag.
 At the age of 15, he moved in with his father's family in Chelmsford, where he began to go out dressed as a woman.
 When he was discovered by his father, he said he would stop but his stepmother told everyone about it, and a few months later, threw him out.
 He returned to his mother and stepfather at Great Bardfield in Essex.